 - relay information to enable mobilisation of appropriate resources and personnel

 - start up and maintain communications during emergency situations and guide callers until emergency services arrive at the scene

 - prepare accurate and detailed reports of communications traffic

 - coordinate the movements of mobile units.

 In some states and territories, radio dispatchers who work in the emergency services sector (police, fire and ambulance) may be required to be uniformed officers, and therefore must meet the selection criteria for that occupation.
-Refer to the entries for Ambulance Officer, Firefighter and Police Officer - State for full details.
+Refer to the separate entries for Ambulance Officer, Firefighter and Police Officer - State for full details.